 Unfortunately, no. The locks are designed for you, and the TSA to have access.
 We cannot “break into your lock” as, if that were a possibility, a thief could do the same.
 It is a really good idea to keep your code somewhere safe.
 In a file in your computer or smartphone, or on a stickie in your jewelry box at home.

 It is 2.2 OZ, or 62 Grams each

 The lock's cable wire is approximately 8 cm or about 3 ½ inches, plus a little extra where it clicks into the unit.

 The TSA has a master key that they can use to access your luggage, without knowing the combination.
 They can open your luggage, have a look, and re-lock it up, to be secure for the duration of your flight.

 The TSA is supposed to enclose a notice in your luggage explaining when they have entered your property.
-Sometimes, we have seen this step is missed, but they are pretty good about informing you.
+We have seen this step being missed at times, but usually, they are pretty good about informing you.

 TSA locks unfortunately sometimes do not make the journey.
 Here are some reasons why they could go missing.

 i.
 TSA inspected your bag and neglected to return the lock ii. your lock got stuck or snagged on the conveyor belt along the way.
 Baggage staff will cut locks at risk of being jammed.
 It is far better to lose a lock, then to have a rip in your luggage when you arrive iii. there was an attempt made on your bag, and someone removed it looking for something.
 Are all your belongings accounted for? iv.
 The lock was damaged, and couldn’t hold up to a blow, or damage that it received.
 If you suspect the lock was to blame, please inform our customer care department, and we will assist!